ome/omero-documentation/developers/Omero/GettingStarted/AdvancedClientDevelopment.rst

 Just as an entire object can be unloaded, any collection field can also be unloaded.
-However, as mentioned above, since it is not possible to send a null collection over the wire with Ice and working with RTypes can be inefficient, all the `ObjectModel </ome/wiki/ObjectModel>`_ collections are hidden behind several methods.
+However, as mentioned above, since it is not possible to send a null collection over the wire with Ice and working with RTypes can be inefficient, all the |OmeroModel| collections are hidden behind several methods.

 ::